 L-Cysteine, the amino acid, can pretty much be a vitamin and has a subclinical deficiency state related to its underconsumption; either through glutathione (antioxidant enzyme) or hydrogen sulfide (nitric oxide 2.0 apparently).
 Whey is the most cost-effective and efficient way to replenish cysteine stores, but this can also be done with just more protein in general or N-AcetylCysteine (NAC) supplementation.
 I would recommend against reduced glutathione supplementation, because aside from low bioavailability issues it cannot convert to H2S

-If you are borderline on protein intake (0.8-1.2g/kg bodyweight, assuming not overweight or obese) then whey protein is a better option than other proteins for inducing protein synthesis and aiding in fat loss.
+If you are borderline on your protein intake (0.8-1.2g/kg bodyweight, assuming not overweight or obese) then whey protein is a better option than other proteins for inducing protein synthesis and aiding in fat loss.
 This is due to whey being efficient, and this apparent benefit is lost when protein intake is increased (1.6g/kg appears to be cited in one study, I could not find the exact 'roof' where whey loses its benefits)

-Apparently whey is healthy, reducing post-prandial triglycerides and, over time, reducing total cholesterol and increasing HDL more than Casein Protein.
+Apparently whey is healthy, reducing post-prandial triglycerides and, over time, reducing total cholesterol and increasing HDL more than casein protein.
 Benefits are more apparent in type II diabetics, where the reduction of triglycerides are highly associated with greater insulin sensitivity after meals

-Also has anti-cancer properties, although of unknown potency; preliminary stuff, but some of the quaternary proteins such as lactoferrin and alpha-lactalbumin may be anti-cancer; the latter even more-so when formed into HAMLET/BAMLET, but that has not been demonstrated in vivo yet
+Whey may also have anti-cancer properties, although of unknown potency; preliminary stuff, but some of the quaternary proteins such as lactoferrin and alpha-lactalbumin may be anti-cancer; the latter even more-so when formed into HAMLET/BAMLET, but that has not been demonstrated in vivo yet

 In the end, Whey Protein appears to be about efficiency.
 It is a great thing to note, but efficiency is at many times washed out with excess.

-Whey Protein seems to be a good idea to people who currently underconsume protein or would find that whey is cheaper than alternatives when staying near a moderate to low protein intake (0.8-1.2g/kg)
+Whey protein seems to be a good idea to people who currently underconsume protein or would find that whey is cheaper than alternatives when staying near a moderate to low protein intake (0.8-1.2g/kg)